lincoln5702/lincoln5702.github.io/docs/about_me.md

     display: none;
   }
 </style>
 Hello!
 I'm Lincoln Basnet an electronics engineering graduate of Pulchowk Campus.
-I have a keen interest in various fields, including cybersecurity, networking, Linux and more.
+I have a keen interest in various fields, including IT support, networking, Linux and more.
 In this document, I'll share a bit more about my passions and experiences in these areas.

 ## <span style="color:#9f00ff">Cybersecurity</span>